We may earn a fee if you click on the links below. Compensation does not determine ranking. Not all brands are included. Learn more.

 • Automated valuation model (AVM): AVM appraisals rely on software to analyze data to assess your home's market value.
 AVM appraisals tend to be quick; however, if you've made significant changes to your home, the software may have outdated information, causing an inaccurate appraisal value.

 • Desktop appraisal: With a desktop appraisal, the appraiser never sees your home in person.
 Instead, they use photos, public records and Multiple Listing Service (MLS) data to determine its value.
-Because it's quicker and easier for the appraiser, desktop appraisals are often less expensive than full appraisals, but they may not be accurate.
+Because they are quicker and easier for the appraiser, desktop appraisals are often less expensive than full appraisals, but they may not be accurate.

 • No-appraisal: If you bought your home recently, have an existing relationship with the lender or are applying for a relatively small loan amount, the lender may waive the appraisal requirement entirely.
 No-appraisal loans are convenient, but you may pay a higher interest rate or be subject to stricter loan maximums than if you underwent a full appraisal.